BipengWang/Flask-pytorch-docker-pytest/README.md

 ```
 docker build -t api-torch . #-t image name
 ```
-On this building process, the environment required for this API is set up.
+On this building process which takes some time, the environment required for this API is set up.

 ## 2. Run image in a docker container with:
 ```